Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 15.27.21 UTC
+- WIB: Minggu, 2 Februari 2025 16.21.40 UTC
-- WITA: Minggu, 2 Februari 2025 16.27.21 UTC
+- WITA: Minggu, 2 Februari 2025 17.21.40 UTC
-- WIT: Minggu, 2 Februari 2025 17.27.21 UTC
+- WIT: Minggu, 2 Februari 2025 18.21.40 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: success
+Kategori: funny